Many owners assume the worst when they consider the consequences of their dog biting someone.

 This is partially due to the severity of the potential consequences listed in The Dangerous Dogs Act.
 There is also a lot of conflicting information online.

 In the rare event of an incident, there are steps that owners can take to better protect their dog and their own legal position.
+This is why we will like to recommend this expert dog bite lawyer.

 What to do if your dog bites someone